eloisebarrow/recurring-queries-api/README.md

 ### To Do

-- refactor App into functional component
+- add error handling for handleCancelQueries function
 - add an optional user ID field to query form so you can just see queries associated with a given user ID
 - adjust copy to clipboard function to write to search field on click
 - refactor post-cancel behavior to re-render remaining queries